dagda1/blog/source/_posts/2012-08-20-routing_update.markdown

 {%endcodeblock%}
 With these in place, Ember will render the template that is specified at the **templateName** property in the view above.
 Below is the template that can be found at the path of the **templateName** property above:
 {%gist 3438544 %}
-Pretty sparse huh?
+Pretty sparse, huh?
 All that the above template contains are two **outlets**, one outlet named **nav** and one default outlet.  **Outlets** can be thought of as place holders that you can inject content into.
 The connectOutlets method on each child route is the place to connect up these **outlets** with corresponding Ember view and controller pairs.

 Below is a refresh of the **connectOutlets** method for the **/home** route:
 {%gist 3438631 %}